abpframework/abp/docs/en/framework/ui/blazor/authorization.md

 There are some useful extension methods for the `IAuthorizationService`:

 * `IsGrantedAsync` simply returns `true` or `false` for the given policy/permission.
 * `CheckAsync` checks and throws `AbpAuthorizationException` if given policy/permission hasn't granted.
-You don't have to handle these kind of exceptions since ABP Framework automatically [handles errors](Error-Handling.md).
+You don't have to handle these kind of exceptions since ABP automatically [handles errors](Error-Handling.md).
 * `AuthorizeAsync` returns `AuthorizationResult` as the standard way provided by the ASP.NET Core authorization system.

 > See the [Blazor Security Document](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/) to learn all authorization options